rust-lang/book/second-edition/src/ch18-03-pattern-syntax.md

 to be chosen.
 Match guards are useful for expressing more complex ideas than a pattern alone allows.

 The condition can use variables created in the pattern.
-Listing 18-29 shows a `match` where the first arm has the pattern `Some(x)` and then also has a match guard of `if x < 5`:
+[Listing 18-29][Listing-18-29] shows a `match` where the first arm has the pattern `Some(x)` and then also has a match guard of `if x < 5`: